Friends, Bravo and Howard Stern

 Whether you love him or hate him, Howard Stern has done something right!
 And as a fan myself, the guy has evolved over the years and moving to Sirius in 2006 definitely opened doors for a guy who had been knocking down doors for others in his industry!

 When Stern, moved to satellite radio, he not only took the staff that helps keep the wheels turning, but he and Sirius were able to negotiate a back catalog of past shows logging almost 23,000 hours.
-If you aren't familiar with his show or the set up, he has two stations, that run all day.
+If you aren't familiar with his show or the set Stern has two stations, which run all day every day.
 Aside from vacations and holidays, he does a show 3 days a week, about 4 hours a day, but his two channels run 24/7.
 That is 336 hours of programming per week but only 12 hours of new material per week produced.
 The other 324 hours are filled with replays of shows, snippets of past shows, long time listener requests and the list goes on!
 They have found ways to re-purpose past content over and over and over and they are making a fortune!
 The hard work in the beginning of their careers, 20 plus years ago is still paying off for them today.
-One other point I want to make regarding Stern's backlog of radio shows, is he just finished a book, released last year of a compilation of his favorite interviews.
+One other point I want to make regarding Stern's backlog of radio shows, is he just finished a book, released last year which is a compilation of his favorite interviews.
 Perfect and simple example of re-purposing.
 He wrote an intro to each interview and used excerpts of the live interviews he completed.
 The book is fantastic, by the way!

 I am a Bravo girl!
 I love reality TV and I am not ashamed to say it.
 Bravo created a solid line up of favorites and each week, they replay shows.
 It seems weird that they would replay these shows throughout the week because we all have DVRs right?
 We can record anything we want to watch but I can tell you more than once, I happen across a show "because nothing else was on" that I loved and now am hooked!
 How often has that happened to you?